puppetlabs/gatling-puppet-load-test/NEW_README.md

 * 600 agents
 * `role::by_size::large`

-A set of 'soak' rake tasks are provided to handle setup and test execution, allowing nodes to be provisioned as part of the run or as a separate step.
-The pre-suite includes tuning of the master via 'puppet infrastructure tune'.
+A set of soak rake tasks are provided to handle setup and test execution, allowing nodes to be provisioned as part of the run or as a separate step.
+The pre-suite includes tuning of the master via `puppet infrastructure tune`.

-Note that when using the soak rake tasks the `BEAKER_PRESERVE_HOSTS` environment variable is always set to 'true', so you will need to de-provision the test nodes with the `performance_deprovision_with_abs` when your testing is complete.
+When using the soak rake tasks the `BEAKER_PRESERVE_HOSTS` environment variable is always set to `true`, so you will need to de-provision the test nodes with the `performance_deprovision_with_abs` when your testing is complete.

 To ensure AWS instances are not terminated before the test completes and post-test steps are performed the soak rake task sets the reap time to 30 days via the `ABS_AWS_REAP_DAYS` environment variable.
 This value can be overridden by specifying a different value for the environment variable.

 ### To provision and set up nodes as part of the run: